It’s the early 1980s. You’re in charge of a fledgling ESPN, and you have two choices:

 But if you want bundling to work—and work consistently—you need a far more thoughtful approach.

-The definition of “product bundling” varies.
+This definition leaves room to quite a lot of interpretation.
 According to some, newspapers are a bundle of articles sold as a single unit, just as albums are a bundle of songs.
 (So is a concert a bundle, too?)

 This flexible definition can yield endless debate about what constitutes an individual unit for sale or whether an offer is a bundle versus a “cross-sell” or an “add-on.”
 We’ve tried before to differentiate the three, all of which we bundle(!) into the category of “upsells”: